OKLAHOMA CITY – The celebration was raucous, but head coach Jimmy Hampton had one message for his team.

 “We haven’t won anything yet,” he told the team after the University of Science and Arts dispatched with No. 2 Oklahoma City 2-1 in the Sooner Athletic Conference Tournament semifinals Monday night on the road and piled onto one another at midfield.

 With a record of 14-2-1, the Drovers have not spent one day in the top-25 national poll and will likely need another upset of No. 24 Southern Nazarene (12-4-1) in Thursday’s tournament finals to receive a national tournament berth.
-Game time is set for 5 p.m.
+Game time was not available at press time.

 The odds looked insurmountable for the Drovers early in the game.
 Playing into a stiff, cold wind that knocked down most every pass, USAO lost second team all-conference goalkeeper Ricardo Moriera to a leg injury just five minutes into the game.
 Sophomore Frank Gibson, who started at defender, ran off the field, grabbed a goalkeeper’s jersey and ran back onto the field to play his first collegiate minutes in goal.